-Craig AC, “Optimal Income Taxation with Spillovers from Employer Learning”.
+Craig AC, “Optimal Income Taxation with Spillovers from Employer Learning”, Revise and Resubmit, AEJ Policy.
 [Working Paper] Abstract

 I study optimal income taxation when human capital investment is imperfectly observable by employers.
 In the model, Bayesian inference about worker productivity compresses the wage distribution, lowering the private return to human capital investment.
 An externality arises: given the same information, employers form more favorable beliefs about each individual if workers are generally more productive.
 The significance of this externality hinges on the accuracy of employers’ beliefs and the responsiveness of human capital investments to taxation.
 For the United States, the spillover from human capital investment reduces optimal marginal tax rates by 13 percentage points at 100,000 dollars of income.

 Does relaxing strict school discipline policies improve student achievement, or lead to classroom disorder?
 We study a 2012 reform in New York City public middle schools that eliminated suspensions for non-violent, disorderly behavior, replacing them with less disruptive interventions.
 Using a difference-in-differences framework, we exploit the sharp timing of the reform and natural variation in its impact to measure the effect of reducing suspensions on student achievement.
 Math scores of students in more-affected schools rose by 0.05 standard deviations relative to other schools over the three years after the policy change.
 Reading scores rose by 0.03 standard deviations.
 Only a small portion of these aggregate benefits can be explained by the direct impact of eliminating suspensions on students who would have been suspended under the old policy.
 Instead, test score gains are associated with improvements in school culture, as measured by the quality of student-teacher relationships and perceptions of safety at school.
 These improvements benefited students even if they were unlikely to be suspended themselves.